Specialised paediatric audiology

 We provide free children’s hearing health services at the Mildura Base Hospital.
 All you need is a referral from your GP.
 To book an appointment, please contact the Mildura Base Hospital Allied Health Department on (03) 5022 3333.

 If you would like your child to be seen privately at one our clinics, you do not need a referral.
-The charge is $60, and it is our policy that only our qualified Audiologists, who have specialised paediatric audiology training, may assess children under the age of 13 years.
+It is our policy that only our qualified Audiologists, who have specialised paediatric audiology training, may assess children under the age of 13 years.

 My child may have a hearing loss